 Delayed gratification is resisting the temptation to get a reward immediately in anticipation of a better reward later.
 It is a powerful tool to live your life with purpose; It is linked to impulse control.
 People with high impulse control are more likely to delay gratification, but delayed gratification can also be a skill you can learn.

 Freud’s “pleasure principle” states that humans are wired to seek pleasure and avoid pain.
-Children seek immediate gratification, but as we grow older, our desire to get instant gratification is lessened by the “reality principle,” which allows us to weigh the risks and rewards; this means that we can delay fulfillment rather than make poor decisions.
+Children seek immediate gratification, but as we grow older, our desire to get instant gratification is lessened by the “reality principle,” which allows us to weigh the risks and rewards; this means that we can delay fulfilment rather than make poor decisions.
 This is called delayed gratification.

 What is the importance of Delayed Gratification?